ArchiveBox/electron-archivebox/README.md

 This is a hard dependency as the Desktop app is just a wrapper around the Docker container (for now).
 (Cross-platform packaging of Python + JS + Chrome + wget + curl and more without Docker is a hard problem)

+Yes, it's an Electron app, yes, I'm sorry.
+Electron is just so easy compared to the alternatives, and I don't have the time to do full native development.

 https://docs.docker.com/get-docker/

 ```bash